numerate64/powershell-filegen/README.md

 - PowerShell 7.0 or later (ForEach-Object -Parallel is used for multi-threading)

 ## Notes
 - This script uses multi-threading for faster execution via ForEach-Object -Parallel.
+The default is 64 parallel jobs, which is suitable for high-core-count systems.
 Adjust the `-Parallelism` parameter based on your system's CPU and memory.
+Using too many threads on a low-resource machine may slow down execution or cause errors.
 - The script may take significant time and disk space due to the large number and size of files generated.
 Adjust parameters as needed to fit your system's capabilities.